Coronavirus clouds Apple's timeline for new iPhones

 Foxconn said this month that the coronavirus outbreak would lower its revenue this year.

-Earlier this month, United Airlines, which has disclosed that Apple is a major customer, said it was cancelling all fights to China until late April.
+Earlier this month, United Airlines (UAL.O), which has disclosed that Apple is a major customer, said it was cancelling all fights to China until late April.
 Apple, meanwhile, said on Jan.
 28 that it was restricting employee to travel to China to “business-critical” situations.

 For new iPhone models, the transition from prototype to the assembly of millions of units starts in earnest when the Lunar New Year holiday in China ends in late January and early February, people familiar with the process said.